geoffharcourt/greenmonster/README.markdown

 Greenmonster
 ============

 Greenmonster is a toolkit for baseball stat enthusiasts or sabermetricians to build a database of play-by-play stats from MLB's [Gameday XML data](http://gd.mlb.com/components/game/).

-The initial gem is currently spiders games from MLB's servers.
-I will be extracting pieces out of my toolkit to parse Gameday XML data to produce play-by-play database of MLB and MiLB stats.
+The gem currently spiders games from MLB's servers.
+Over the season, I will be extracting pieces out of my toolkit to parse Gameday XML data to produce play-by-play database of MLB and MiLB stats.

 Usage
 -----